Cybernetic-Biological/AI-Exosuit-MK-7/README.md

 All rights reserved unless otherwise specified.

-This repository contains original software, documentation, artwork, engineering concepts, and design assets developed as part of the Cybernetic Biological Initiative.
+This repository contains original software, documentation, artwork, engineering concepts, technical illustrations, and design assets developed as part of the Cybernetic Biological Initiative.

-See the LICENSE file for licensing information.
+See the [LICENSE](LICENSE) file for licensing information.

 ---

 <div align="center">

-**Cybernetic Biological Initiative**
+## Cybernetic Biological Initiative

-*Engineering Tomorrow, One Prototype at a Time.*
+**Engineering Tomorrow, One Prototype at a Time.**

 </div>